-A brief pdf version is available here: click to open or directly download
+A more formal version is available here: click to open or directly download

 - analytical solution of Stokes’s flow in spherical geometry using vector spherical harmonics.

-- 1-d visco-eslastic pde modeling pattern formation in viscoelastic gels.
+- 1-d visco-elastic pde modeling pattern formation in viscoelastic gels.

 - numerical solution to stochastic forced burgers equation.